 Much like the boom of flavoured gins that propelled the spirit’s recent rise in popularity, hard seltzers come in a wide variety of fruity flavours and alcohol mixes, making the options endless and their appeal vast.
 They also tend to come in rather chic looking cans, which never hurts and only adds to our desire to bring one (or a few) to our next socially-distanced picnic or BBQ.

-With Google searches for hard seltzer in the UK up 67 per cent in May this year, it’s no surprise that cult American brands such as White Claw (who make up over half of US hard seltzer sales) are making their way onto British supermarket shelves, while established names like Smirnoff and Kopparberg have been quick to jump on the hard seltzer bandwagon and launch their own versions just in time for summer 2020.
+With Google searches for hard seltzer in the UK up 67 per cent in May this year, it’s no surprise that cult American brands such as White Claw (who make up over half of US hard seltzer sales) are making their way onto British supermarket shelves, while established names like Smirnoff and Kopparberg have been quick to jump on the hard seltzer bandwagon and launch their own versions too.

-But, unlike our US counterparts, us Brits aren’t quite connoisseurs of the booze-lite tipple just yet, so here are some of the top brands you should try before the summer’s out.
+But, unlike our US counterparts, us Brits aren’t quite connoisseurs of the booze-lite tipple just yet, so here are some of the top brands to sample.

-10 best hard seltzers to try this summer
+12 of the best hard seltzers to try

 Something & Nothing